 2. Lingmala Waterfalls

-The Lingmala waterfalls is one of the popular places to visit in Mahabaleshwar.
+The Lingmala waterfall is one of the popular places near Mahabaleshwar.
 Here you can view the Lingmala waterfalls diving 500 feet to join the Venna River.
 The best time to visit this waterfalls is during monsoons when the water is in its full force.
-As summer approaches, the waterfalls becomes thinner and thinner.
-There is a view point about 1 kms away which offers breath taking views of the waterfalls and the surrounding.
+As summer approaches, the waterfalls become thinner and thinner.
+There is a viewpoint about 1 kms away which offers breathtaking views of the waterfalls and the surrounding.
 There is also a small waterfall nearby where the kids can bathe and have fun in the water.

 1. Pancha Ganga Temple